-Iota Iota Iota (Tri-Iota) is the academic honor society for the field of Women’s Studies.
-The purpose of this organization is to encourage and support scholarship and excellence in Women’s Studies at Illinois Wesleyan University.
+Iota Iota Iota (Tri-Iota) is the academic honor society for the field of Women’s and Gender Studies.
+The purpose of this organization is to encourage and support scholarship and excellence in Women’s and Gender Studies at Illinois Wesleyan University.

 Illinois Wesleyan University’s chapter, the Iota Chapter, was established in 2001, and membership has reached as high as fifteen since then.
 Induction ceremonies for the Iota Chapter are typically held in the Spring Semester.

-If you meet these criteria, WS invites you to join Iota Iota Iota.
-Please contact the current WS Program Director Carole Myscofski at firstname.lastname@example.org for more information.
+If you meet these criteria, WGS invites you to join Iota Iota Iota.
+Please contact the current WGS Program Director Carole Myscofski at email@example.com for more information.
 Click HERE for the membership form.